Rjesh2006/5G-for-everyone/README.md

 Cellular Concepts refers to the use of a group of cells to provide communication from one place to another place when the user is mobile.
 A cellular system in mobile computing implements space division multiplexing or SDM.
 Each transmitter in the cellular system is called a base station.

+## Module - 2

 12.**5G-NR**

 5G New Radio (NR) is the global standard for a unified, more capable 5G wireless air interface.
 It is delivering significantly faster and more responsive mobile experiences.

+13.**5G - NR classes**

+  *eMBB:-*
+  Enhanced mobile broadband (eMBB), also known as extreme mobile broadband, is one of the three defining characteristics of 5G—the other two being massive capacity and ultra-low latency.

+  *m -MTC:-*

+  5G mMTC.
+The service category called massive machine-type communication (mMTC) supports massive device connectivity in IoT applications.
+5G mMTC uses non-human-type communication models that prioritize low-rate, uplink-centric transmission.

+  *URLLC:-*

+  URLLC is one of the main features that makes 5G a better performer than 4G.
+It guarantees faster and richer services as the lower latency allows a network to process large amounts of data with minimal delay.